Doullens Conference: The Second Abbeville Conference

 This was the fifth Supreme War Council meeting held on 1–2 May 1918 in the French town of Abbeville, France.
 In January 1918, the allies agreed to meet once a month to discuss war strategy.
 Its purpose was to resolve the Allies' reinforcement troop shortages in the fourth year of the war.
 The French and the British were by this late stage of the conflict struggling to meet the numbers for the maintenance of the war, and requested of the American representatives present an escalation of that country's plans for the shipment its troop formations across the North Atlantic Ocean to assist with making up the shortfall.
 At this meeting, the allies agreed to modify "The London Agreement" signed by Lord Milner and General Pershing just a week earlier, in order to ramp up the shipment of American troops to France.

 Also at this conference Prime Minister Vittorio Orlando consented to General Foch's (as the new 'Allied Commander-in-Chief') authority extending to the Southern European theatre front in North Italy, to facilitate co-ordination of the Italian Army's operations there with those taking place on the Western Front in France and Belgium.

-On May 2nd, Prime Minister Lloyd George had all the generals meet at the Prefect's house in Abbeville to discuss war strategy.
-It was found that in a crisis both General's Wilson and Haig supported a retreat north toward the Channel Ports.
-Others supported an advancement south, sacrificing the ports in favor of linking up with the French and continuing the war.
-It was decided that foregoing embarkation and maintaining a link with the French would be the policy.
+On May 2, Prime Minister Lloyd George had all the generals meet at the Prefect's house in Abbeville to discuss war strategy.
+It was found that in a crisis generals Wilson and Haig both supported a retreat north toward the Channel Ports.
+Others supported an advance south, sacrificing the ports in favor of linking up with the French and continuing the war.
+It was decided that forgoing embarkation and maintaining a link with the French would be the policy.
 On 21 June 1918, the B.E.F.
 Commander's instructions were updated to order him in the time of crisis to advance southward and maintain contact with the French army at all costs.